-How do kids learn to be self reliant, active citizens in their school communities?
+How do kids learn to be active citizens in their school communities and beyond?

-Inquiring Minds USA offers democratic processes and programs that improve student engagement and development.
-We provide, simultaneously, professional development for teachers and avenues for students to cultivate their personal and communal agency in the school.
+Inquiring Minds USA offers democratic processes and programs that improve student engagement, self reliance and development.
+We simultaneously provide professional development for teachers and avenues for students to cultivate their personal and communal agency in the school.
 In the process students develop a strong sense of autonomy as well as civic engagement.
 The rewards are great!

 We asked David, a 5th grader and Kids' Council member "What does self reliance mean?"
 He replied instantly, “Relying on yourself – to pull yourself forward.
 I say that all the time to myself.”

 Motivated students become helpful problem 'seekers and solvers' and can improve the school’s learning environment and overall community.

 Our programs and processes are used in the (programmed) classroom as well as during after school (soft) learning time to help schools make the cultural shift to project-based, student-led learning and to nurture civic participation within the school's communities and common spaces.

 Below are snapshots for 4 different processes/programs/workshops we offer that help us achieve these goals.
 Scroll even further down for a bit more information, videos, photos and detail.

 Co created by students and teachers, a learning wall is a pin-able, write-able surface in the classroom.
 Its an Interactive, integrated approach to inquiry at all elementary grade levels that makes the students' thinking visible.
 By incorporating the Learning Wall as a tool to enhance the curriculum, children and teachers use democratic, cooperative 'thinking and doing' each and every day.

 Upper elementary students are trained to lead this program in which they may intervene in conflicts within the school (as well as on the playground, at home) to work out amicable resolutions.
 The social-emotional benefits are felt across all elementary grade levels, in the school overall and beyond the school.